My VA Keeps Making Mistakes: Root Cause Diagnosis

 “What would make this easier?”

-Every time an error happens moving forward, add it to your SOP under “Common Mistakes.”
-This turns every failure into training material.
+Every time an error happens going forward, add it to your SOP under “Common Mistakes” so each failure becomes training material.

-Your documentation gets better with every error.
-Mistakes become system improvements, not VA failures.
+Your documentation gets better with every error, turning mistakes into system improvements rather than VA failures.

 Did I follow every step in the SOP?
 (Yes/No)